 The St John’s Inspire Teachers’ Programme is a series of events, visits, workshops and online contact specifically for teachers from non-selective state schools in Ealing and Harrow.
 The programme complements the Inspire Programme that we run specifically for pupils.

 We are currently preparing to launch a new and improved Teachers’ Inspire Programme — stay turned for further details!
-In the meantime, you can find a summary of last year’s programme below.
+In the meantime, you can find a summary of our 2018-2019 programme below.

 2018-19 Teachers’ Inspire Programme